Illinois Supreme Court to Hear Chicago Red Light Camera Suit

 October 1, 2013

-The Illinois Supreme Court has agreed to hear the Simmons Firm’s class action case challenging the validity of red light cameras in Chicago.
-The case, filed by Simmons Firm shareholder Derek Brandt on behalf of seven motorists in 2010, had previously been dismissed by the lower courts.
+The Illinois Supreme Court has agreed to hear the Firm’s class action case challenging the validity of red light cameras in Chicago.
+The case, filed by Simmons Hanly Conroy shareholder Derek Brandt on behalf of seven motorists in 2010, had previously been dismissed by the lower courts.

 The red light camera case was one of 14 civil and nine criminal cases the Supreme Court has agreed to hear in the coming months.
 It rejected 441 other cases.